chipsalliance/Caliptra/doc/Caliptra.md

 *Figure: Caliptra security subsystem*
 ![](./images/Subsystem.png)

+# Caliptra Subsystem Trademark Compliance
+- Caliptra subsystem trademark compliance shall have Caliptra Core 2.0, Life Cycle Controller, Fuse Controller, I3C with recovery interface, Manufacture Control Unit (MCU) and Manufacturer Control Interface (MCI) taken as is without change to ensure there is hardware transparency and consistency.
+- Caliptra subsystem provides life cycle state to the SoC.

+# SoC Integration Flexibility
+- SoC may choose to add PLLs (Phase Locked Loop for stable clock generation), SoC specific mailboxes, SoC specific firewalls & address translations, environmental circuitry as some examples.
+- Caliptra subsystem provides flexibility to SoC to remap subsystem driven debug levels to SoC specific debug policies.
+- Please see Subsystem hardware and integration specifications for additional details on subsystem configurability (FIXME: Add md versions once available; right now they are uploaded as pdfs in Caliptra-SS repository's doc folder).

-**Caliptra Subsystem Architectural Flows**
+# Caliptra Subsystem Architectural Flows

-**Subsystem (Pre-FW Load) Boot Flow **
+# Subsystem (Pre-FW Load) Boot Flow

-**Note:** Any step done by MCU HW/ROM would have been performed by “SOC Manager” in Caliptra 1p0.
+**Note:** Any step done by MCU HW/ROM would have been performed by “SoC Manager” in Caliptra 1p0.

 1. SoC (using its HW or MCU ROM) performs pre-steps like bringing up CRO or PLL, MBIST flows on SRAMs, SRAM Init etc.
-2. SOC will assert MCU & Caliptra pwrgood and after 10 cycles MCU
+2. SoC will assert MCU & Caliptra pwrgood and after 10 cycles MCU
-3. MCU ROM or SOC Manager wrapper will bring up fuse controller and any other SOC specific infrastructure RTL modules (I3C, GPIO programming, Glitch detector programming etc.)
+3. MCU ROM or SoC Manager wrapper will bring up fuse controller and any other SoC specific infrastructure RTL modules (I3C, GPIO programming, Glitch detector programming etc.)
-4. MCU ROM or SOC Manager wrapper will deassert Caliptra reset.
+4. MCU ROM or SoC Manager wrapper will deassert Caliptra reset.
 5. Caliptra HW will read the security centric (secret) fuses.
 6. MCU ROM waits for ready_for_fuses to be asserted.
-7. MCU ROM or SOC Manager will populate the remaining fuses of Caliptra and reads its own fuses (if any).
+7. MCU ROM or SoC Manager will populate the remaining fuses of Caliptra and reads its own fuses (if any).
 Note that this step is gated behind the completion of security fuse writes to ensure the step has completed.
 8. MCU ROM will write “fuse done” to Caliptra.
 9. Caliptra will go through its boot flow of bringing up uC.
 10. Caliptra ROM starts and executes various KATs flows.

-**Subsystem Boot Flow**
+# Subsystem Boot Flow

 **_If (Caliptra-Passive-Mode)_**

-1. SOC Manager goes through Caliptra 1.x flows => loads Caliptra FW using Caliptra 1.x flows, Caliptra sets RT ready and SOC  <-> Caliptra boot flow is done.
+1. SoC Manager goes through Caliptra 1.x flows => loads Caliptra FW using Caliptra 1.x flows, Caliptra sets RT ready and SoC  <-> Caliptra boot flow is done.

-**_(Caliptra-Active-Mode)_**
+**_(Caliptra-Subsystem-Mode)_**

-1. Caliptra ROM waits for SOC infrastructure readiness indication.
+1. Caliptra ROM waits for SoC infrastructure readiness indication.
 If this indication is set, Caliptra will do the identity derviation flows.
-If it is not set, then this flow is run when the SOC infrastructure readiness indication is set.
+If it is not set, then this flow is run when the SoC infrastructure readiness indication is set.
 2. Caliptra ROM will follow the recovery interface protocol to load its FW.
 Please see the specific section for next level specifics; At a high level, Caliptra ROM sets the device ready in the I3C controller and poll I3C for the payloads.
 3. BMC or a similar platform component will send the image (code or data) through OCP recovery flow protocol.
    a.
-Caliptra ROM should implement a recovery capability to allow for BMC to send ‘data’ instead of ‘code’ as a SOC specific configuration OR allow MCU ROM to send some data to be either integrity checked or authenticated.
+Caliptra ROM should implement a recovery capability to allow for BMC to send ‘data’ instead of ‘code’ as a SoC specific configuration OR allow MCU ROM to send some data to be either integrity checked or authenticated.
 The data flow and code flow over recovery interface is the same from physical interface point of view and follows the recovery spec as implemented in Caliptra subsystem documentation (please see the recovery section).
    b.
-This need for data flow (from flash or BMC) is indicated by a SOC configuration bit to Caliptra ROM.
+This need for data flow (from flash or BMC) is indicated by a SoC configuration bit to Caliptra ROM.
    c.
-This ‘data’ flow is possible only before SOC infra readiness is set.
+This ‘data’ flow is possible only before SoC infra readiness is set.
 This is specifically used for scenarios where PUF or other characterization data is coming off-chip (say a flash or BMC). **FIXME:** Security and operations impact of this step/flow is being analyzed.
 This capability/flexibility will be updated or removed once that is finalized.
    d.
 This data must be hashed into PCR0
    e.
 To keep the scope limited, only one ‘data’ flow is allowed
-4. If the data was required to be run (is indicated by a SOC configuration bit to Caliptra ROM), Caliptra ROM waits for SOC infrastructure readiness to be set.
+4. If the data was required to be run (is indicated by a SoC configuration bit to Caliptra ROM), Caliptra ROM waits for SoC infrastructure readiness to be set.
 Once set, it will do the required key derivations.
 5. Caliptra ROM will read the recovery interface registers (data payload registers) over AXI manager interface and write into Caliptra MB SRAM.
-The offset of the recovery interface registers are available through a config register that is set at SOC integration time or by MCU ROM.
+The offset of the recovery interface registers are available through a config register that is set at SoC integration time or by MCU ROM.
    a.
 Note that an intelligent I3C peripheral could “stream” the image.
 This is a future enhancement.
 6. Caliptra ROM will authenticate its image sitting in Caliptra MB SRAM
 7. Caliptra ROM flow will be similar to Caliptra 1.0 flow with PQC FW Authentication.
 8. Caliptra ROM will derive required keys similar to Caliptra 1.0 flow (while accounting for PQC)
 9. Caliptra ROM will switch to RT image.
-10. Caliptra RT FW will set the RECOVERY INTERFACE (IFC) to allow BMC’s Recovery Agent (RA) to send the next image (which MUST be SOC image manifest).
+10. Caliptra RT FW will set the RECOVERY INTERFACE (IFC) to allow BMC’s Recovery Agent (RA) to send the next image (which MUST be SoC image manifest).
     a.
 BMC RA is required to know the different component of the images using the similar manifestation as DSP0267 PLDM for Firmware Update over MCTP components.
 11. Caliptra RT FW will read the recovery interface registers over AXI manager interface and write the image to its mailbox.
-12. Caliptra RT FW will authenticate SOC manifest using the keys available through Caliptra Image, authenticate the image, capture the measurement and capture the relevant information into DCCM.
+12. Caliptra RT FW will authenticate SoC manifest using the keys available through Caliptra Image, authenticate the image, capture the measurement and capture the relevant information into DCCM.
 13. Caliptra RT FW will set the RECOVERY INTERFACE (IFC) to allow BMC’s Recovery Agent (RA) to send the next image (which MUST be MCU image manifest).
     a.
 BMC RA is required to know the different component of the images using the similar manifestation as DSP0267 PLDM for Firmware Update over MCTP components.
 14. Caliptra RT FW will read the recovery interface registers over AXI manager interface and write the image to MCU SRAM aperture (that is open to Caliptra only by HW construction).
     a.
-The address of the MCU SRAM is provided to Caliptra’s RT FW through SOC manifest.
+The address of the MCU SRAM is provided to Caliptra’s RT FW through SoC manifest.
     b.
 Note: From validation front, need to ensure the Caliptra ROM and MCU are aligned in endianness.
 15. Caliptra RT FW will instruct Caliptra HW to read MCU SRAM and generate the hash (Caliptra HW will use the SHA accelerator and AXI mastering capabilities to do this)
     a.
 Open: Should we have a capability to do something like this for decryption too?
-(Key to be provided by MCU/SOC before running the decryption flow?)
+(Key to be provided by MCU/SoC before running the decryption flow?)
-16. Caliptra RT FW will use this hash and verify it against the hash in the SOC manifest.
+16. Caliptra RT FW will use this hash and verify it against the hash in the SoC manifest.
 17. Caliptra RT FW after verifying/authorizing the image and if it passes, it will set EXEC/GO bit into the register as specified in the previous command.
 This register write will also assert a Caliptra interface wire.
     a.
 MCU ROM will be polling the breadcrumb that the MCU SRAM has valid content and will jump to the MCU SRAM to execute from it. **NOTE:** This breadcrumb should be one of the status bits available on the MCU interface that is set by Caliptra GO bit wires.
     b.
 Until this step MCU SRAM aperture that holds the MCU RT FW and certain recovery interface registers are not accessible to MCU.